-PSRFE will continue to use future events to educate anglers on new rules and regulations, including rockfish conservation practices.
-The program is also encouraging anglers of underutilized fish stocks in Puget Sound, such as flounder, cutthroat trout, and lingcod fisheries.
+The program is also encouraging anglers to fish for underutilized fish stocks in Puget Sound, such as Flounder, cutthroat, and lingcod fisheries.
 To further promote these underutilized fisheries, multiple YouTube marketing videos have been developed.
-To date, the program has developed videos on sea-run cutthroat, flounder/sole, and pink salmon; all of which can be found on the Fish Washington website.
+To date, the program has developed videos on sea-run cutthroat, flounder/sole, and pink salmon; all of which can be found on the Fish Washington mobile application.